Al Mada (holding company)

-Al Mada, formerly the Société Nationale d'Investissement (SNI, lit.
-'National Investment Company') is a large private Moroccan holding company mainly owned by the Moroccan royal family.
-Headquartered in Casablanca, the company was established in 1966.
-Al Mada operates in different fields such as banking, telecommunications, renewable energy businesses and food industry among others.
+Al Mada, formerly the Société Nationale d'Investissement (SNI; lit.
+'National Investment Company'), is a private Moroccan holding company.
+Headquartered in Casablanca, it was established in 1966.
+The company is mainly owned by the Moroccan royal family.

-The conglomerate also holds stakes in the country's largest private companies: Attijariwafa Bank, Managem (mining), Nareva (energy firm), Lafarge Ciments, and Marjane (supermarket chain).
-Al Mada is investing in other African countries (Cameroon, Ivory Coast, Rwanda, Gabon, etc.).
+Al Mada operates across a range of sectors, including banking, telecommunications, renewable energy, mining, and the food industry.
+The conglomerate holds stakes in several of Morocco’s largest private companies, including Attijariwafa Bank, Inwi, Managem, Nareva, Lafarge Ciments, and Marjane.

-The holding company used to be the majority shareholder of the now defunct ONA Group, until the activities of the latter were absorbed into the SNI and subsequently disposed of.
+In addition to its domestic activities, Al Mada has expanded its investments across several African countries, including Cameroon, Ivory Coast, Rwanda, and Gabon.

-In 2012, the company's consolidated turnover was MAD53 billion (US$5.3 billion) and its net income was MAD5 billion (US$500 million).
+Historically, the company was the majority shareholder of the now-defunct ONA Group.
+Following a restructuring process, the activities of ONA were absorbed into SNI, which was later rebranded as Al Mada.

 History

 Created in 1966, SNI has been listed on the Casablanca Stock Exchange since 1994.

 In 2009, The conglomerate registered a consolidated net income of MAD2.3 billion.
 The company invested nearly MAD5.52 billion, mainly by acquiring 10% of Attijariwafa Bank's capital from the Spanish bank Santander.

 Despite the unfavourable global context, the company's performance increased 365% in 2009, with a turnover of MAD3.42 billion, compared to the previous year.